marcpre/personal_blog_eleventy/README.md

 110. Kurzfristig überschätzen wir Technologie und langfristig unterschätzen wir Technologie
 111. Train your own smallish llm to make better decisions, and NOT use RAGs --> describe scenarios
 112. Identify the greatest returning assets
-113. robots will defragment every market, as they can share data and identify efficient opportunities for supply and demand f.ex construction
+113. Robots will defragment every market, as they can share data and identify efficient opportunities for supply and demand f.ex construction
-114.
+114. Large fragemented markets are really good for startup investments
+115. Console selling is not so good as you do not need a console regularly, you need regularly a game